-Diversity Plan
+Diversity Plan -

 This year marked the pilot year of the Watershed Project, a collaborative effort among the five EPSCoR jurisdictions, to leverage our outreach and workforce development programs.
-The

-Watershed Project is modeled after the Vermont EPSCoR Streams Project, which engages high school teams and undergraduates in watershed research.
+The Watershed Project is modeled after the Vermont EPSCoR Streams Project, which engages high school teams and undergraduates in watershed research.
 In its pilot year, 1 high school team from RI and 1 high school team from DE joined 12 VT, 1 NY and 2 Puerto Rico high school teams for a week of training June 28 - July 2, 2010 at Saint Michael's College in Colchester, Vermont.
 These teams then returned to their home states existing watershed education programs where they integrated their training experience and monitored local streams.
-Seven undergraduate interns from Delaware and Rhode Island joined 13 Vermont and 10 Puerto Rican undergraduates for a week of training June 1 - June 5, 2010 in Vermont.
+Seven undergraduates for a week of training June 1 - June 5, 2010 in Vermont.
 All undergraduate students then conducted an internship (summer of academic year) within their jurisdictions.
 The Watershed Project Spring Symposium, April 26, 2011, marked the culmination of the program where participants presented the results of their research through 11 oral presentations and 27 poster presentations.

 The Genome Annotation workshop is intended to inspire a new generation of bioinformaticians.
-The May 2010 workshop attracted 35 attendees to UD-16 males and 19 females - and 41 attendees to UD in May 2011, with 29 males and 12 females.
-Future workshops will include surveys of the attendees.
+The May 2010 workshop attracted 35 attendees to UD - 16 males and 19 females - and 41 attendees to UD in May 2011, with 29 males and 12 females.
+The next workshops will include surveys of the attendees.

-Dissemination and Communication
+Dissemination and Communication -